 Here are 15 effective strategies for sourcing candidates to help you to find the most suitable people to join your company:

 When you are in the recruitment process, you may have dozens, if not hundreds, of candidates with only one position to fill.
 There is most likely more than one qualified candidate.
 Use your applicant tracking system (ATS) to retain information about suitable candidates.
-If a similar position opens up again, contact some suitable candidates from the last round of interviews.
+If a similar position opens up again, contact some suitable candidates from the last round of interviews to boost your recruitment sourcing strategy.

 This candidate sourcing strategy will help to reduce your time to hire rates because you already have these candidates’ information on file and may have gone through the interview process.
 Additionally, candidates who have previously applied for a position with your company are four times more likely to respond to an opportunity.